 Suspicious activity reports: Seeking 'consent'

-The term ‘consent’ is often misinterpreted as ‘permission’ and in a number of cases in the profession the process has been used as a mechanism to validate continuing to act for a client when there are ethical concerns.
+The term ‘consent’ in relation to Suspicious Activity Reports is often misinterpreted as ‘permission’ and in a number of cases in the profession the process has been used as a mechanism to validate continuing to act for a client when there are ethical concerns.

 Such requests are always refused as that is not the purpose of the consent regime.
 There are other points of reference in such matters including the ICAS Code of Ethics and the Professional Conduct in Relation to Taxation guidelines.